 The Electro-Voice RE20

-The Electro-Voice RE20 (link to compare prices on Amazon and select retailers), like the aforementioned Coles 4038, is a standard broadcast microphone.
+The Electro-Voice RE20 (link to check the price on Amazon), like the aforementioned Coles 4038, is a standard broadcast microphone.
 The similarities between the human voice and the trumpet make these mics excellent choices for capturing the sound of a trumpet.
 I recommend the RE20 as a stationary microphone for capturing trumpets in live settings.
 That being said, it’s also a stellar choice in the studio.

 Electro-Voice is featured in the following My New Microphone articles: